Business statistics

 Turnover

 The turnover is defined as an enterprise’s annual sales revenue net of all government grants and profits from the sale of assets.
-Special government taxes on sales, and other taxes and duties are included in the turnover, but VAT is not.
+VAT is not included in the turnover.
+From year 2022, special government taxes on sales are subtracted from the turnover.
+For the industry classification sections P and Q, government grants reported in the income statement under the heading “3400” are considered market production and, therefore, included in the turnover.

 Production value